-The student must meet the general requirements for admission to the music school.
+The student must meet the general requirements for admission to the Departments of Music.

 All entering graduate students in the Master of Music degree program in orchestral instruments or guitar must take the Music Theory Placement Examination and the Music History Placement Examination.